 | Retrieval and ranking language handling | Double translation of non-English queries and non-English documents | Retrieval and ranking done natively in original languages |

-| Query/response language handling | Assistant understands all languages, but will respond in the bot preferred response language if it’s set Scenarios: • English users can only see English sources in the response, no matter what settings • Spanish users may see English and/or Spanish sources in the response, depending on the setting | Assistant understands all languages and will respond dynamically in the user’s query language regardless of user-set response language Scenarios: • English users may see Spanish (or Chinese) sources in the response • Spanish users may see German (or Chinese) sources as part of the citations in the response |
+| Query/response language handling | Assistant understands all languages, but will respond in the bot preferred response language if it’s set Scenarios: • English users can only see English sources in the response, no matter what settings • Spanish users may see English and/or Spanish sources in the response, depending on the setting | Assistant understands all languages, and is designed to respond in the language the user types in.
+It will do so the vast majority of the time.
+In some cases, Assistant may use the broader context of the conversation, such as a user's preferred language setting or frequent language switches, to determine how to respond, which can occasionally affect consistency.

-| User preferred language (coming in late Q2) | Users can set their own bot preferred language through Assistant; admin-default used if not set | User can set two language settings: UI and preferred response; admin-default used if not set |
+| User preferred language (coming in late Q3) | Users can set their own bot preferred language through Assistant; admin-default used if not set | User can set two language settings: UI and preferred response; admin-default used if not set |

-| Citations display language (coming in late Q2) | Citations are shown in the bot preferred language, either natively or translated on-the-fly | Citations are shown in the original content language, with an option for the user to translate to the query language |
+| Citations display language (coming in late Q3) | Citations are shown in the bot preferred language, either natively or translated on-the-fly | Citations are shown in the original content language, with an option for the user to translate to the query language |